-Arsenic in water affects approximately 20 percent of private wells in Massachusetts with unhealthy levels of naturally occurring arsenic in drinking water.
+Arsenic in water affects approximately 20 percent of private wells in Massachusetts with unhealthy levels of this contaminant naturally occurring..
 Well inspection and testing well water is the best way to make sure that your water is clean and safe to drink, but well owners often don’t have the right kinds of tests done or do not use accredited laboratories.

 Arsenic in water may occur naturally and is a tasteless, odorless and colorless contaminant.
-Some activities that could also have left arsenic residuals include apple orchard spraying, coal ash disposal, and use of some pressure treated wood.
-Rehoboth, MA homeowners may be very surprised when they get their laboratory water test results back and see they have arsenic in their water.
-While there are serious health threats associated with ingestion, there are effective methods for removing arsenic in drinking water.
-For detail on potential health affects, see the link at: Arsenic facts.
+Some activities that could also have left residuals include apple orchard spraying, coal ash disposal, and use of some pressure treated wood.
+While there are serious health threats associated with ingestion, there are effective methods for removial.
+For detail on potential health affects, see the link at: AS facts.